AML Policy

 Policy

 The Company will not onboard or continue established relationships with customers whose conduct gives rise to suspicion of involvement with illegal activities.
 The Company will seek to suspend any customer relationship where the customer’s conduct gives reasonable cause to believe or suspect involvement with illegal activities.
 Upon identifying that any activity is being suspected to involve criminal/illegal activity, or there is knowledge to believe that the activity involves criminal/illegal activities, a Suspicious Activity Report (SAR) is to be completed and submitted to the Money Laundering Reporting Officer (MLRO).
-If the MLRO deems that a report needs to be filed with the Financial Intelligence Unit of Estonia (FIUE), the customer account needs to be suspended and no further transactions are to take place until further instructions are received from the FIUE.
+If the MLRO deems that a report needs to be filed with the Financial Intelligence Unit, the customer account needs to be suspended and no further transactions are to take place until further instructions are received from the FIU.

 Procedures